spatie/laravel-health/docs/basic-usage/registering-your-first-check.md

 ]);
 ```

-All registered checks will run when the `RunChecksCommand` executes.
+All registered checks will run when the `RunHealthChecksCommand` executes.
 If you followed [the installation instructions](https://spatie.be/docs/laravel-health/v1/installation-setup), you have already scheduled that command to execute every minute.

 When a check results in a warning or a failure, a notification will be sent.
 You can learn more about notifications in [the section on configuring notifications](https://spatie.be/docs/laravel-health/v1/configuring-notifications/general).